The Colwell Law Group, LLCN/a

 There may be instances where one of the parties is not living up to their responsibilities.
 In that case, a lawyer could work to secure primary residential custody for the party that is fulfilling their obligations so that they do not have to put their faith in someone who is unreliable in providing a secure environment for the child.
 A lawyer cannot, however, force another party to take their responsibilities seriously or be more involved in their kid’s life.

 One of the benefits of 50/50 shared custody is that each parent can still spend a significant amount of time with their child.
 The children are getting equal access to both parents and, in certain circumstances, might even be getting more personal time with one parent than they would have if they were all living together.
 In a 50/50 custody situation, this can mean that no one has to pay child support since they are sharing responsibilities already, although there might be occasional exceptions.
-In New York State when 50/50 custody is arranged, the parent who earns more usually pays child support for the other.
+When 50/50 custody is arranged in Albany, the parent who earns more usually pays child support for the other.

 The most important figure in a custody discussion is the child or children.
 In many cases, that might mean that a 50/50 child custody agreement in Albany is the best outcome.
 A lawyer could advise you on if this is a reasonable expectation and how to achieve it.
 Place a call now to learn more about what might be possible for you.